Cover for Betty J. Werre's Obituary

 August 9, 1933 – April 11, 2026

 Betty Werre kept her feisty farm girl attitude until she died peacefully on Saturday, April 11, 2026, at St. Catherine South in Fargo, ND in the care of HIA Hospice.
+A memorial service will be held at Sunne Lutheran Church on Friday, June 12, 2026, at 1:30PM.
+Visitation will be one hour prior to the service at the church.
+Burial will be in Sunne Lutheran Church Cemetery.

 Betty Jean Zacher was born August 9, 1933, in Leith, ND, to Edward Zacher and Mathilda (Zeller) Zacher.
 She grew up on the farm with her two brothers, Harry and Reuben, and her sister, Luella.
 Betty told amazing stories about living on the farm, bringing in the cows with her dog, Rex, and swimming in the Cannonball River.
 Betty attended rural school in the area and graduated from Elgin High School in May 1951.
 After graduation, Betty received an emergency teaching certificate and taught for five years in one-room rural schools in the Elgin area.